 - Net profit after all taxes and fees (“Net Profit”)

 - Cash on Cash Yield (CoC Yield) before and after amortization

 The goal of any real estate renovation venture is to create profit.
-The easiest way to figure out if a project is profitable is to compare the building value today (pre-renovation) and compare it to the building value post-renovation.
-To estimate the building value, you will need to apply a capitalization rate (gross cap rage on rent roll or net cap rate on the Net Operating Income) which you can derive from comparable real estate prices of similar property types in the area.
-Gross Cap Rates are defined as the rent roll divided by the property value, Net Cap Rates are defined as the Net Operating Income divided by the Property Value.
+The quickest way to figure out if a project is profitable is to compare the building value today (pre-renovation) and compare it to the building value post-renovation.
+To estimate the building value, you will need to apply a capitalization rate (gross cap rage on rent roll or net cap rate on the Net Operating Income) which you can derive from comparable real estate prices of similar property types in the area/market.
+Gross Cap Rates are defined as the rent roll divided by the property value, while the Net Cap Rates are defined as the Net Operating Income divided by the Property Value.

 The real estate investor now will make a profit if the property value post-renovation is larger than the combined values of the property before renovation and the required CAPEX to be spent to transform the property.
 Important to note here is to pay close attention to any capital gain and property gain taxes as depending on tax rules those profits can be eaten away by such taxes.
 The analysis, therefore, has to be performed after accounting for all costs, fees, and taxes.